This post may contain affiliate links. Please read my affiliate policy.

-This smoothie is one of my go-to’s for busy mornings, after-school snacks, or that dreaded afternoon slump when I want energy without another cup of coffee.
+This smoothie is one of my go-to tropical smoothies for busy mornings, after-school snacks, or that dreaded afternoon slump when I want energy without another cup of coffee.
 It’s simple, wholesome, and loved by kids and adults alike—which makes it a total win in my house.
+If you’re new to smoothies, you can start with my how to make a smoothie guide.

 Why I Love This Recipe